 Camera and Equipment Michelle Uses:

 Here is a list of the gear I use at the moment.
 However, I do think that expensive gear is not necessary to create amazing photographs.
 Nikon D800, Nikon D90, Nikkor DX 35mm f/1.8, Nikkor 50mm f/1.4, 18-105mm f/3.5, Lensbaby Composer Pro & Sweet 35 Optic

 Her work is different from a commercial photographer, here’s why?

 It’s definitely more personal to me, I think.
 When I create my images, I think of how I can communicate my own personal feelings and emotions through my camera, which is very different from commercial photography, because they’re just pictures to sell products, mostly.

-Her Inspirations for creating such a wonderful images:
+Her Inspirations for creating such wonderful images:

-For me, inspiration can spark at anytime.
+For me, inspiration can spark at any time.
 I could be listening to a certain song, walking around somewhere… However, I find that when I’m sitting in the car on a long, long drive listening to some of my most favorite tunes while letting my mind wander, I feel inspired to make art.

 Once I have an idea, I write it down immediately so I don’t forget.
 I make notes, explaining in detail what I’m imagining in my mind.
 Later, once I have time, I make the idea into a picture.

 Here are few glimpses of the Magnificent past work of Michelle for your weekly dose of inspiration: